 “Now, research is showing that visiting a forest has real, quantifiable health benefits, both mental and physical.
-Even five minutes around trees or in green spaces may improve health.
+Even five minutes around trees or in green spaces may improve health, so make the most of your garden if you don’t already, you could even invest in some portable buildings to use as summer houses so that you’re still sheltered and warm, but taking in the beauty of the nature around you and getting that much needed fresh air.
 Think of it as a prescription with no negative side effects that’s also free…While we breathe in the fresh air, we breathe in phytoncides, airborne chemicals that plants give off to protect themselves from insects.
 Phytoncides have antibacterial and antifungal qualities which help plants fight disease.
 When people breathe in these chemicals, our bodies respond by increasing the number and activity of a type of white blood cell called natural killer cells or NK.
 These cells kill tumor- and virus-infected cells in our bodies.
 In one study, increased NK activity from a 3-day, 2-night forest bathing trip lasted for more than 30 days.
 Japanese researchers are currently exploring whether exposure to forests can help prevent certain kinds of cancer.”

 If you haven’t heard the story about how my family ended up in the Country, then it’s time I tell you…